hep-lbdl/dimuonAD/README.md

 ## Step 0: Data preparation
-At **this zenodo link**, we provide a selection of muon and jet variables from the DoubleMuon Primary Dataset .
+At [this zenodo link](https://zenodo.org/records/14618719), we provide a selection of muon and jet variables from the DoubleMuon Primary Dataset .
 All events in the Zenodo come from validated luminosity runs.

 Muon variables: `Muon_pt`, `Muon_eta`, `Muon_phi`, `Muon_charge`, `Muon_pfRelIso03_all`, `Muon_pfRelIso04_all`, `Muon_tightId`, `Muon_jetIdx`, `Muon_ip3d`, `Muon_jetRelIso`, `Muon_dxy`, `Muon_dz`